What is Group Counseling?

 - Have family of origin difficulties

 - Are dissatisfied with your friendships or romantic relationships

 - Struggle with low self-esteem and/or low self-confidence

 What groups Will be Run during the 2015 Spring quarter?

 - Interpersonal Process Groups

 - Helping the Helpers Group

 - Dialectical Behavior Therapy Group

-Please click here to see detailed descriptions of our groups and times offered (pdf).
-If you are interested in joining a group or learning more about the group please contact us noting the group you are interested in: group therapy interest
+Please click here to see our group brochure with descriptions of all groups and times offered (pdf).
+If you are interested in joining a group or learning more about the group, please contact us noting the group you are interested in: group therapy interest

 What is group counseling?